 All classes meet on Northwestern's downtown Chicago campus.
 Students are expected to be in residence for the entire program, which begins with a mandatory orientation in mid-June and ends the following mid-May

 The intensive curriculum consists of upper-level course work at both schools.
 The law courses emphasize corporate, commercial, and transactional studies, while the Kellogg courses cover introductory and more advanced principles of management, marketing, and finance.

-LLM/Kellogg students have a dedicated full-time Career Advisor in the Center for Career Strategy and Advancement ("Career Center").
+LLM/Kellogg program students have a dedicated full-time Career Advisor in the Career Strategy Center.
 The LLM/Kellogg program does not prepare students for permanent employment in the United States, rather the Career Center will assist students who wish to seek internships, visiting or foreign attorney positions in the US as well as enhanced employment opportunities at home.
-We provide training and workshops on all aspects of a job search in the US including "Preparing a US-style Cover Letter and Resume", "Researching and Networking", "Interviewing".
+We provide training and workshops on all aspects of a job search in the US including "Preparing a US-style Cover Letter and Resume," "Researching and Networking," "Interviewing."
 In addition, we allow students to develop their practical skills through a Mock Interview Program and Etiquette dinners.
-Please note, LLM/Kellogg students do not have access to Kellogg career services, all of the resources are provided through the Law School Career Center.
+Please note, LLM/Kellogg program students do not have access to Kellogg career services, all of the resources are provided through the Career Center.